What are the Different Types of Construction?

 April 6, 2021

-If you’ve ever spent a night in the city and woke up to the sounds of screeching metal, then you’ve encountered construction.
+If you’ve ever spent a night in the city and woken up to the sounds of screeching metal, then you’ve encountered construction.
 To those outside the industry, the process blurs together an intimidating collection of machines and parts.
+But those working within it know the industry remains highly organized, broken down into specific types of construction and processes.

 The 5 Types of Building Construction

 This list is called the 5 Types of Building Construction, with the first following the most stringent fire resistance requirements and the fifth following the least.
-Check out the list below for more information.

 Type I Construction: Fire Resistive

-This category applies to any building that stands over 75 feet tall.
-This applies to all high-rise housing and commercial space.
-That includes apartment buildings, offices, and hotels.
 These buildings are designed to withstand high temperatures for a long time without collapsing.
 Beyond that, all structural materials are non-combustible.
 Walls, floors, and roofs are constructed with reinforced concrete and protected steel.
 While these features make these buildings extremely durable, it also increases construction costs.

 Some Type 1 buildings have HVAC systems and self-pressurizing stairwells to prevent fires from spreading.
 These building elements make it easier for firefighters to access and extinguish fires.
 When entering a Type 1 building, their main objective revolves around securing stairwells to ensure a safe evacuation.